 Twenty years on, the Land for Wildlife program is one of Australia’s most successful private land conservation schemes.
 In South East Queensland alone, the program boasts over 4400 registered Land for Wildlife properties which equates to over 7000 members, while over 200 new properties join the program every year.

 To learn more about the program or how to become a member, visit the Land for Wildlife website

-The South East Queensland chapter of the Land For Wildlife program would not be possible without the support of our partners:
+The South East Queensland Land For Wildlife program would not be possible without the support of our partners:

 - Australian Government’s National Landcare Program

 - Brisbane City Council

 - Moreton Bay Regional Council